DKorytkin/pytest-never-sleep/README.md

 ```shell
 pytest --disable-sleep tests/acceptance/tests/test_imports.py
 ```
-As result, if some of the tests use `time.sleep` somewhere it will rise `TimeSleepUsageError`
+As result, if some tests use `time.sleep` somewhere it will rise `TimeSleepUsageError`

 Like in this example: